shaf22Raptor/CracklingPlusPlus/README.md

 ```
 offtarget-sites: A text file containing off-target sites

-slice-config: A text file containing a set of slice configurations (See examples in repository)
+slice-config: A text file containing a set of slice configurations (See samples folder in repository)

 sequence-length: The length of an off-target site